 - If you have a medical implant or device, ask the doctor who put it in for the exact name and manufacturer.
 If you don’t have this information before your MRI, you may not be able to have it that day.

-- If it is hard for you to lie still for about 1 hour, or if you’re afraid of being in a narrow or small space, talk with your doctor ahead of time.
-He or she may prescribe medication to help you be more comfortable.
+- During your MRI you will be lying in one position for about 1 hour.
+If you think you will be uncomfortable lying still or if you’re afraid of being in a narrow or small space, talk with your doctor or nurse ahead of time.
+They may prescribe medication to help you feel more comfortable.

-- If your doctor told you that you would receive anesthesia (medication to make you sleepy) while you have your MRI, you must follow the additional instructions below:
+If your healthcare provider told you that you would receive anesthesia (medication to make you sleepy) while you have your MRI, you must follow the additional instructions below.

 The Day of Your MRI